Amazon Prime box in a bin

 EPR registration number for Germany

-Packaging, electronics (EEE), and batteries are subject to EPR registration in Germany.
-Otherwise, Amazon will ban your listings from their marketplace from July 2022.
-The required EPR number is the registration number in the German packaging waste register LUCID.
+Packaging, electronics (WEEE), and batteries are subject to EPR registration in Germany.
+Amazon has banned listings without valid registrations from their marketplace since July 2022.
+The required packaging EPR number is the registration number in the German packaging waste register LUCID.
 The number for electronics and batteries is the respective registration number from the German Stiftung Ear (WEEE-Reg.-Nr.DE and Batt-Reg.-Nr.
 DE).

 With our digital compliance consulting service, you will get a free manual for Germany on how to perform these registrations: